aarthiv9/dg-fibonacci-be/README.md

-# Fibonacci number calculation REST backend
+# Fibonacci number calculation RESTfull backend
 This Python sample application uses the [Flask](http://flask.pocoo.org/) framework.

 This version of the application can be packaged and deployed as a Docker container.